KG1414/job-application-todo-list/README.md

 To access the API, go to: http://localhost:8088/api/items.
 You can see the routing for the API in /src/routes/api.js

 Note that the React dev server has been proxied to use the Express server, so if you make a local request in the React code to `GET /api/items`, it will hit the Express server (to avoid CORS issues).
 Check the `proxy` directive in `package.json`.

-## Requirements
-The user should be able to:
-* Create new todo items.
-* Mark todo items as complete.
-* See the list of completed and non-completed todo items.

-Basic marking:
-* Completeness (Does it work?)
-* Code style (Is it readable?)
-* Architecture and software engineering (Was best practice followed?
-Design and planning outputs are well regarded)

-Bonus marks:
-Bonus marks are added for additional functionality - the more interesting the better.
-Examples are:
-* Add the ability to delete todos.
-* Add high quality styling.
-* Add the ability to assign a todo to a person (i.e. add a name to a todo).